5 key differences between Basic & Premium

-UK SCHOOLS: EduKit Insight Premium easily connects to your school’s MIS system.
-This means you don’t need to re-upload data as EduKit Insight Premium updates your information automatically every night, saving you time.
+UK Schools: EduKit Insight Premium easily connects to your school’s MIS system.
+This means you don’t need to re-upload data (as students leave and join or at the start of a new year) as EduKit Insight Premium updates your information automatically every night, saving you time.

 With EduKit Insight Basic you are able to see how many students have been deemed high risk based on their wellbeing responses.
 With EduKit Insight Premium you are able to see which students have been classified as high risk.

-This allows you to see you school's results in a national context - enabling you to make more informed decisions about priority areas.
+This allows you to see you school's results in context - enabling you to make more informed decisions about priority areas.

 3. Cohort Creation is more powerful

 EduKit Insight Basic allows you to add year group, gender and Pupil Premium information so you can undertake basic analysis of your results.